 UK's big zoos at risk of closure

-The Covid crisis has put the survival of the Chester Zoo at risk, the attration has said.
+The coronavirus lockdown has put the survival of Chester Zoo at risk, the attraction has said.

-It has been closed to visitors since 21 March, and like other large zoos, has been told by the government to prepare to stay shut "indefinitely".

 -